Explore this Section

 - Provide you with an educational experience which ensures that you are able to engage with the formal knowledge base underpinning social work practice

 - Provide the basic professional training in social work to meet the requirements set by the Health and Care Professions Council (HCPC)

 - Provide a programme of study that develops the knowledge, skills and values required for effective anti-discriminatory practice in a diverse society

 - Develop your personal and intellectual qualities so that you are able to respond effectively to changes in society and social work practice

 - Prepare you for employment and lay the foundations for continuing professional development

-Personal and Professional Development spans two semesters and aims to develop your personal, interpersonal and wider communication skills as you prepare for direct work with service users and carers.
-It will also begin to develop your understanding of the means by which social work services are delivered.
+Personal and Professional Development spans two semesters and aims to develop your personal, interpersonal and wider communication skills as preparation for direct work with service users and carers.
+It will also begin to develop your understanding of the modes and means by which social work services are delivered.
 As part of this module you will prepare for, and undertake, 30 days' skills preparation for practice.
 Through assessment for the module you must demonstrate your readiness to practice before being able to undertake your first practice learning setting of 70 days in the 2nd year of the course.